ialin77/FinalProject/README.md

 # SportShop

-For the online store, I used the Python language for all functionalities, except payment and order processing where I used it JavaScript.
+For the online store, I used the Python language for all its functionalities, except payment and order processing where I used it
+JavaScript.
 The entire application was written in PyCharm.
 To create the store I used Python libraries such as JSON and Stripe to carry out the ordering process of the order.
 I used the PIL library to interpret and display the images.